awsdocs/amazon-comprehend-developer-guide/doc_source/get-started-cer.md

      --region region
 ```

-Starting a custom entities recogniztion job using the `StartEntitiesDetectionJob` operation\.
+Starting a custom entities recognition job using the `StartEntitiesDetectionJob` operation\.

 ```
 aws comprehend start-entities-detection-job \